 Voice searches are most commonly conducted on mobile devices and businesses will need to keep their online listings and contact information up to date and utilize microformats or structured data to allow search engines to pull this data to display results.

-A search query such as ‘where can I get the best latte in London?’ would pull location data of coffee shops in the user’s area, opening times and related content regarding the keyword ‘best latte’ to deliver the search results to the user.
+A search query such as ‘where can I get the best latte in New York?’ would pull location data of coffee shops in the user’s area, opening times and related content regarding the keyword ‘best latte’ to deliver the search results to the user.

 Use voice search in research

 As with traditional text-typed search, marketers should continuously use voice search to ask questions that they think would bring users to their sites to see what ranks top.
 This would also need to be carried out on multiple devices as information will be pulled from different search engines – Amazon’s Alexa will use Bing and Apple’s Siri will use Google.

 The more voice search is used for research, the more familiar businesses will become with different voice search queries to create relevant content to rank higher for queries.

 Today, marketers need to be more user focused than ever before.
 Not understanding a customer’s relationship with a business and the customer journey will ultimately lead to the wrong keywords being used.

 With ComScore estimating that 50 per cent of searches will be by voice in 2020, it would be prudent for marketing professionals to act earlier with voice search to inform their future SEO strategy.